 Ayre is a Sims 2 neighborhood through which I am currently playing a modified version of the Medieval Charter Challenge. “…[T]o take a small and struggling Settlement and build it up into a thriving Medieval Charter City.”
 If you are new to reading Ayre, you could choose where to begin using the Table of Contents.

-The most recent post is Year One, Autumn: The McGobhan Family.
+The most recent post is Year One, Autumn: The Honeycutt Family.
 There is also a list of recent posts at the bottom of this page.
-Posts are usually made every Friday morning.

 Founding Families for Ayre were randomly rolled.
 Each household is played for each five day season in rotation and pays Rent, Taxes, Tithes, Fees and Fines to the Treasury, after midnight on the last day of the round.
 As the Treasury balance grows, different types of lots can be added both publicly and privately, through business, and new families are added to Ayre.